How often do you stop to consider your kidney health? Our 5 top tips show just how easy it is to look after these vital organs.

-Looking after your kidneys can help to reduce your risk of disease, so to coincide with World Kidney Day on March 10 2016, we’re sharing our top tips for keeping your own kidneys healthy
+Looking after your kidneys can help to reduce your risk of disease, so to coincide with World Kidney Day we’re sharing our top tips for keeping your own kidneys healthy.

 1. Stay active

 Exercising often is great for your entire body, including your kidneys.
-Staying on the move helps to keep your body weight down which is also an effective way of lowering your blood pressure3.
-It’s important to maintain low blood pressure, as high blood pressure (HBP) can cause the arteries in the kidneys to narrow, which leads to kidney damage and even failure.
-This damage means the organ can struggle to control your body’s blood pressure, creating a negative spiral that can be difficult to reverse4.
+Staying on the move helps to keep your body weight down which is also an effective way of lowering your blood pressure.3

 2. Watch your diet